 Appearance and Texture

-One of the primary ways to distinguish between mold and mildew is by their appearance and texture.
 While mold often appears fuzzy or slimy, mildew has a powdery or fluffy texture.
-Mold can vary in color, including black, green, blue, or gray, whereas mildew is typically white or gray, but can also adopt other colors depending on the surface it affects.
+Mold can vary in color, including black, green, blue, or gray.
+Mildew is typically white or gray, but can also adopt other colors depending on the surface it affects.

 Prevention and Remediation